-The CTE’s new Community-Engaged Teaching Scholars program supports faculty in developing and broadening their expertise in community-engaged teaching.
-Scholars develop and teach one new community-engaged course or substantially redesign an existing course to incorporate community-engaged elements.
-Scholars also reflect deeply on what it means to create ethically responsible community-engaged learning experiences.
+The Community-Engaged Teaching Scholars program supports faculty in developing and broadening their expertise in community-engaged teaching.
+Scholars will develop and teach one new course or substantially redesign an existing course.
+As part of the course development, scholars will reflect deeply on what it means to create equitable and ethically responsible learning experiences.

-The work kicks off with an intensive course design experience that provides a framework for developing meaningful student learning, while increasing the capacity of community partners.
-Scholars then work in a small learning community during the academic year to support each other in further developing and implementing their courses, enhancing relationships with their community partners, and deepening their understanding of ethical practices in community-engaged teaching.
+The work kicks off in May with an intensive course design institute that provides a framework for developing high-impact experiences that nurture empathy, encourage reflection, and foster ethical citizen leadership.
+Community partners will be invited to collaborate with scholars during the workshop in order to align course outcomes with partner needs.
+Scholars then work in a small learning community during the academic year to support each other in further developing and implementing their courses.

-- draw on evidence-based practices as well as the insights of other community-engaged teachers to develop effective, ethically responsible community-based courses;
+- draw on evidence-based practices as well as the insights of other community-engaged instructors to develop high-impact, equitable, and ethically responsible community-based courses;

-- develop a learning-focused syllabus and teach one new community-engaged course at least three times over a five-year period;
+- develop a learning-focused syllabus and teach a community-engaged course; and